Consumer and Worker Protection311

 Examples:

-Rita receives and accepts an offer to deliver two orders through Delivery Service A that have been bundled.
-The offer requires her to pick up two meals from Burgerville Restaurant and deliver one to a consumer at 123 Sesame Street and the other to a consumer at 500 Home Street.
+Rita receives and accepts an offer to deliver two orders through Fantuan that have been bundled.
+The offer requires her to pick up two meals from Burgerville Restaurant and deliver one to a customer at 123 Sesame Street and the other to a customer at 500 Home Street.
 Both the pickup and drop-off locations are in New York City.
 How many trips is this?

 The entire process—traveling to Burgerville Restaurant, traveling from the restaurant to 123 Sesame Street, traveling from Sesame Street to 500 Home Street—is one trip.

-Rita receives and accepts an offer to deliver one order through Delivery Service A. The offer requires her to pick up one meal from Burgerville Restaurant and deliver it to a consumer at 123 Sesame Street.
+Rita receives and accepts an offer to deliver one order through Fantuan.
+The offer requires her to pick up one meal from Burgerville Restaurant and deliver it to a customer at 123 Sesame Street.
 While traveling from Burgerville Restaurant with the first delivery order, Rita receives an offer to add a second delivery order to her trip.
 Pickup is at Hotdogville Restaurant, and the drop-off location is 125 Sesame Street.
 If Rita accepts the additional offer, how many trips is this?

 The entire process—traveling to Burgerville Restaurant, traveling from Burgerville Restaurant to Hotdogville Restaurant, traveling from Hotdogville Restaurant to 123 Sesame Street, traveling from 123 Sesame Street to 125 Sesame Street—is one trip.

-The delivery distance and route protections apply to offers for trips that:
+The delivery distance and route protections apply to offers from restaurant apps for trips that:

 The estimated time and distance for a trip are the total time and total distance to complete the trip.
 This calculation must include:

-Note: The trip offer may show the expected or required time of the trip’s last drop-off instead of the estimated total time for the trip.
+Note: The trip offer may show the expected or required time by which a worker will have safely completed all work on the trip instead of the estimated total time for the trip.

 No. The Laws do not give workers the right to select zones of work or geographic areas.